Thetta/Thetta-DAO-Framework/README.md

 ## Disclaimer

 We are doing our best to keep the code quality at the very high level.
-However: Thetta community and Thetta inc. can not garantee that code has no bugs.
-As long as any smart contract can involve real cryptocurrency -> please double check that you know what you are doing.
+However: Thetta community and Thetta inc. can not guarantee that code has no bugs.
 Thetta DAO Framework CAN LEAD TO the monetary loss.
 Thetta has no liabilities.

 ## Contact Us